brentd09/AZ040Labs/PowerShell-Lab-04.md

     ```
     </Strong></details>

-### Task 2: Create a new registry setting to store the name of the PSDrive
+### Task 2: Create a new registry property to store the name of the PSDrive

 1. In the **Windows PowerShell** console, run a command to set the current working location to the path of the registry key that you created.
     <details><summary>Click to see the answer</summary><Strong>